vajoo/Kubernetes-Demo/kubernetes.md

 - get all pods with: kubectl get pod
 - view logs with: kubectl logs <pod-name> -> stream logs with -f at the end
 - get ip to access the node with: minikube ip or kubectl get node -o wide
+- get service list with: kubectl get service
+- get external ip to connect with: minikube service <service-name> --url

 - stop the cluster with: minikube stop
 - check it with: minikube status

+## Video2
+- delete cluster with:  minikube delete --profile <profile-name>
+- view existing clusters with: minikube profile list
+- see more details of one cluster with: minikube profile view <profile-name>
+- view status with: minikube status --profile <profile-name>
+- get minikube ip with: minikube ip
+- connect to cluster in minikube cli with: minikube ssh
+- see all docker containers inside vm with: docker ps

+### Explore Kubernetes node
+- get cluster info with: kubectl cluster-info
+- get info of nodes in cluster with: kubectl get node
+- get all pods with: kubectl get pod
+- list kubectl namespaces with: kubectl get namespaces
+- get pods in namespaces with: kubectl get pods --namespace=<namespace>

+### Create a Kubernetes pod
+- kubectl run nginx --image=nginx
+- view status with: kubectl get pods
+- get description of pod with: kubectl describe pod nginx

+### Explore Kubernetes pod
+- connect to cluster with: minikube ssh
+- docker ps
+- filter for nginx: docker ps | grep nginx
+- connect to container with: docker exec -it <ID> sh
+- check hostname and ip with: hostname and hostname -i
+- curl <IP>
+- get IP adress of the pod with: kubectl get pods -o wide

+the ip is the internal ip of the virtual maschine and the container is not accessable from our computer right now

+### Deleting the pod
+- kubectl delete pod nginx
+- check if it is deleted with kubectl get pods

+### Creating and exploring deployment
+In Kubernetes, a Deployment or a Replica-Set is an object that manages a set of identical Pods.
+A Deployment ensures that the desired number of Pods are running and available at all times.
+If a Pod fails or is terminated, the Deployment automatically replaces it with a new Pod.

+- kubectl create deployment nginx-deployment --image=nginx
+- get deployments with: kubectl get deployments
+- see description with: kubectl describe deployment nginx-deployment

+when the command "kubectl get pods" is typed in a list of pods will appear.
+The name of the pod is the actual name in this case "nginx-deployment".
+After that name is a random ID like value to identify this one pod.
+This is because in a deployment there are many of one container with the same name and to clearly identify each of them the random ID is added to the name

+- see each pods of a deployment with: kubectl get pods

+### Scale the pods in a deployment
+- scale the deployment up or down with: kubectl scale deployment nginx-deployment --replicas=5
+- check pods and they're IP´s with: kubectl get pods -o wide
+- connect to minikube to check if container are running: minikube ssh
+- check if container are running with: curl <ContainerIP>

+now the containers are accessable inside the nodes

+### Services: Connect to Container outside the pods
+- create a service for a deployment with: kubectl expose deployment nginx-deployment --port=8080 --target-port=80
+- check the service with: kubectl get services
+- get infos with: kubectl describe services

+the ip of the deployment is just accessable inside the cluster -> check this with: curl <ClusterIP> -> there should be no result

+- ssh into the node with: minikube ssh
+- curl <ClusterIP> -> return result -> it works

+### Delete deployment
+- kubectl delete deployment nginx-deployment

+### Delete service
+- kubectl delete service nginx-deployment